 Life Insurance after a Cerebral Embolism.

-In this article, we wanted to take a moment and try and answer some of the most common questions we get from folks applying for life insurance after having suffered from a Cerebral Embolism.
+In this article, we wanted to take a moment to answer some of the most common questions we get from folks applying for life insurance after suffering from a Cerebral Embolism.

-- Can I qualify for life insurance if I having suffered from a Cerebral Embolism?
+- Can I qualify for life insurance if I have suffered from a Cerebral Embolism?

 - Why do life insurance companies care if I have suffered from a Cerebral Embolism?